-An agency cannot disclose your sensitive personal information without your consent, for example, information about ethnic or racial origin, political opinions, religious or philosophical beliefs, sexual activities or trade union membership.
+Maronite College of the Holy Family cannot disclose your sensitive personal information without your consent, for example, information about ethnic or racial origin, political opinions, religious or philosophical beliefs, sexual activities or trade union membership.
 It can only disclose sensitive information without consent in order to deal with a serious and imminent threat to any person's health or safety.

-PRIVACY PLAN
+Section 2: PRIVACY PLAN